wp-plugins/seo-nutrition-and-print-for-recipes-by-edamam/readme.txt

 = Is this a clone of the Ziplist Plugin =
 This plugin is an extension to the Ziplist plugin with added:
-- Automated nutritional data calculation and including it in the Schema.org microtags
+- Automated nutritional data calculation and including it in the Schema.org micro tags
 - Allows formating of more then one ingredient list in the same recipe.